- 4 reefs were surveyed in the Innisfail sector.

 |COTS status:||No Outbreaks||Stable|

 Preliminary results of the manta tow surveys are presented in Tables 1 and 2.
-The overall median hard coral cover for the sector was low (0 to 10%) (Table 1) (Fig 2) and had decreased marginally since the previous surveys in June 2018 (Fig 2).
+The overall median hard coral cover for the sector was moderate (10-30%) (Table 1) (Fig 2) and had increased slightly since previous surveys in 2020 (Fig 2).

 Table 2: Summary of manta tow surveys of reefs in the Innisfail sector.
 Arrows indicate the trend in live coral cover and A. solaris since last survey; ▲ = increase, ▼ = decrease, " " = no change.
 Outbreak Status: NO no outbreak, PO potential outbreak >0.1 COTS per tow, IO incipient outbreak >.22 COTS per tow, RE recovering, AO = Active Outbreak>1 COTS per tow.